mikefrancis/mikefrancis.dev/_posts/2015-09-30-otto-laravel.markdown

 Then run `otto compile` to build your infrastructure locally.
 At the time of writing, you need the `Appfile` as Otto can't tell the application is PHP and instead defaults to Node, which of course isn't right - this will probably be fixed fairly soon though.

 Once this has completed you can run `otto dev` to spin up a quick Virtual Machine for viewing.
-This might take a while if it's your first time running otto, but this is just a one-time cost so don't worry!
-30 seconds or so later you'll see something like:
+It might take a while to download the machine image if it's your first time running Otto, but this is just a one-time thing so don't worry!
+30 seconds or so later you'll see:

     ==> Development environment successfully created!
         IP address: 172.16.1.180